GridWatch Public Data

 • Analyzing trends in power availability and outage frequency over time

-• Comparing power quality across different neighborhoods in Accra
+• Comparing power quality across different regions and facility types

 • Developing and training machine learning models on time series power data

-• Studying the effects of seasonal variations on grid performance
+• Studying the effects of seasonal variations on power system performance

-Researchers can leverage this dataset to develop new metrics for power reliability, create predictive models for outages, or conduct comparative studies with other urban areas in developing countries.
+Researchers can leverage these datasets to develop new metrics for power reliability, create predictive models for outages, or conduct comparative studies across different contexts in developing countries.

 Data Collection Methodology

-The GridWatch Accra Dataset was collected using nLine's GridWatch technology platform, which consists of plug-in sensing devices installed directly in outlets at households and small businesses.
+The GridWatch datasets were collected using nLine's GridWatch technology platform, which consists of plug-in sensing devices installed directly in outlets at various locations.
 Key features of the data collection process include:

 • High temporal resolution: Measurements taken at 2-minute intervals